-Flatcars, the very type of railroad car which the entire railroad industry is founded upon.
-Indeed, it sounds rather outlandish but it basically is very much the truth.
-The flatcar was the original freight car used by railroads and it actually even predates common-carrier railroads themselves by first being used in the mid-1820s to haul large stones in New England.
-Today the “off-spring” of the standard flatcar include all types from well cars and centerbeam flats to spine cars and depressed-center flats.
-For example, a new type of use for the flatcar occurred during the piggyback revolution that began in the 1950s, which was a service of transporting large numbers of truck trailers by freight train.
+Flatcars are the very type ever employed by the railroad industry.
+Indeed, it sounds rather outlandish but is basically the truth.
+The car also predates common-carrier railroads themselves by first being used in the mid-1820s to haul large stones in New England.
+Throughout the mid-19th century the design remained virtually unchanged thanks to its redundant, flat deck layout allowing it to handle numerous commodities.
+However, today there are now several variants from well cars (intermodal/containers) and center-beam flats to spine cars (intermodal/trailers) and depressed-center flats.
+For example, a new type of use for the car occurred during the piggyback revolution really began to take off following World War II, which was a service transporting large numbers of truck trailers in unit or mixed trains.

 The definition of the flatcar is rather self-explanatory, a basic design consisting of a flat, horizontal surface (deck) that usually equipped with standard two two-axle trucks to transport any type of cargo capable of withstanding any type of weather condition during its trip.
 The basic flatcar can haul anything from farm equipment and containers to industrial parts and even rails.
 Its flexibility and redundancy has nearly always made the car desirable by railroads.
 As a result its general shape and design changed little for more than a century.
 The first known use of a flatcar occurred on America's first operational railroad, the Granite Railway of Quincy, Massachusetts.
 This horse and mule-powered operation began service in 1826 to handle large chunks of granite from a quarry to the Neponset River using a wooden-railed right-of-way (later replaced with iron).